Holistic Physiotherapy

 • And I believe that you hold key knowledge about what will help you the most.

 Before becoming a physiotherapist, I completed a doctorate in violin performance, during which I researched ways of incorporating health promotion in music education.
-For the last 8 years, I’ve taught a health promotion course to music students, and am now focusing on providing holistic care for musicians struggling with physical symptoms.
+For the last 8 years, I’ve taught a health promotion course to music students, and am now focusing on providing holistic care for performing artists struggling with physical symptoms.

 My Approach